Effects of operator nonlocality on closures for multicomponent reactive flows based on dispersion analysis: Local formulation

-In this study, we build off of the work of \cite{shende_2021} to develop a model in the RANS context that can provide algebraic closures to the scalar evolution equations for a binary reactant setup.
-This is done in the spirit of dispersion analysis, as first demonstrated by Taylor in \cite{taylor_1953, taylor_1954} and since extended by many others, \textit{cf.} \cite{aris_1956, lighthill_1966, mani_2021, prend_2021}.
-By considering the case of a parallel flow as an analytical prototype, \cite{shende_2021} extends Taylor's analysis to write local model forms for the case of dispersion of scalars undergoing binary reactions, which, in particular, lead to scalar flux closures that can be written as
+In this study, we seek to extend the work of \cite{shende_2022} to develop a model in the RANS context that can provide algebraic closures to the scalar evolution equations for a binary reactant setup.
+This is done in the spirit of dispersion analysis, as first demonstrated by Taylor in \cite{taylor_1953, taylor_1954} and since extended by many others to problems outside the context it was originally derived for \textit{cf.} \cite{aris_1956, lighthill_1966, mani_2021, prend_2021, daou_2018}.
+By considering the case of a parallel flow as an analytical prototype, \cite{shende_2022} extends Taylor's analysis to write local model forms for the case of dispersion of a system of binary scalars undergoing a reaction.
+This leads to scalar flux closures that can be written as

 where $D_{eff}$ is some generalized effective eddy diffusivity matrix and gradients of both reactants play a role.
-If considering a single scalar and using a standard gradient diffusion hypothesis, one would simply conclude that $D_{eff} = D^0$, where $D^0$ is a turbulent eddy diffusivity that is set purely by the flow.
+If considering a single scalar and invoking the standard gradient diffusion hypothesis, one could simply conclude that $D_{eff} = D^0$, where $D^0$ is a turbulent eddy diffusivity that is determined purely and fully by the flow.
 In the presence of reacting scalars, however, values of $D_{eff}$ differ from those observed in non-reactive cases and these differences can be explained though the use of a weakly-nonlinear extension of dispersion analysis.
 In particular, the effective eddy diffusivity involves the the superposition of two scalar gradients multiplied by a prefactor dependent on both scalar fields.
 The equations for the scalar flux are written as

 {}